Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Elements of Non-Euclidean Geometry

 We first provide an accessible and concise introduction to the essential mathematical concepts.
 For readability, we define the concepts primarily linguistically here, and refer the reader to the works \cite{guigui2023introduction,bronstein2021geometric,hajijtopological,cohen2021equivariant} for their precise mathematical definitions.

-\textit{Topology}, \textit{geometry} and \textit{algebra} are branches of mathematics that study the properties of abstract spaces.
+\textit{Topology} (shown throughout with purple terms), \textit{geometry} (shown throughout with orange terms), and \textit{algebra} (shown throughout with blue terms), are branches of mathematics that study the properties of abstract spaces.
 In machine learning, data can possess explicit spatial structure\textemdash such as an image of a brain scan, or a rendering of a protein surface.
 Even when data is not overtly spatial, a dataset can be naturally conceptualized as a set of samples drawn from an abstract surface embedded in a high-dimensional space.
 Understanding the ``shape'' of data\textemdash that is, the shape of the space to which this data belongs\textemdash can give important insights into the patterns of relationships that give data its meaning.

-Topology, geometry and algebra each provide a different lens and set of tools for studying the properties of data spaces and their ``shapes,'' summarized in the textbox below. \textbf{Topology} lends the most abstract, flexible perspective and considers spaces as stretchy structures that can be continuously deformed so long as \textit{connectivity} and \textit{continuity} are preserved.
+Topology, geometry and algebra each provide a different lens and set of tools for studying the properties of data spaces and their ``shapes.'' \textbf{Topology} lends the most abstract, flexible perspective and considers spaces as stretchy structures that can be continuously deformed so long as \textit{connectivity} and \textit{continuity} are preserved.
 Topology thus studies the \textit{relationships} between points. \textbf{Geometry} allows us to quantify familiar properties such as \textit{distances} and \textit{angles}, in other words: perform \textit{measurements} on points. \textbf{Algebra} provides the tools to study the \textit{symmetries} of an object\textemdash the transformations that can be applied while leaving its fundamental structure invariant.